MikeDigitize/JSFundamentals/README.md

 }
 ```

 After the compilation stage the <code>x</code> variable declared with var is hoisted but the <code>y</code> variable declared with let is not.
-When executed x has been declared but not yet given its value, y however has not been declared and will throw an error.
+When executed <code>x</code> has been declared but not yet given its value, <code>y</code> however has not been declared and an attempt to access it will throw an error.
 The area above the let declaration is known as the <code>temporal dead zone</code>.

 ### Summary

-Variables declared with var or function are hoisted to the top of their parent scope.
-Variables are declared but are not assigned with their specified value.
+Variables declared with var or function are hoisted to the top of their parent scope in the compilation stage before the code is executed.
+Variables are declared but are not assigned their specified value.
 Value assignment happens at run time, not compile time.
 Initially the value of all variables is set to undefined.
 Function declarations are evaluated at compile time.
-Function expressions are just variables and so are treated like a variable.
+Function expressions are just variables and so are treated as a variable.
 Their value is likewise assigned at runtime.
 Variables declared with let and const are not hoisted and any attempt to reference them before their value is assigned will result in an error.
 This area before they are assigned a value is known as the temporal dead zone.

 ## Context

 Context in JavaScript is defined at runtime, after the compilation stage.
-Context refers to the value of the keyword <code>this</code>.
-Every function, when executing, has a reference to its execution context - available via <code>this</code>.
+Every function, when executing, has a reference to its execution context.
+JavaScript stores this reference using the keyword <code>this</code>.
 Context can be defined organically or artificially in JavaScript.
 Consider the following example:

 ```html
 <button id="add" data-value="0">Add 1</button>